Weltraumschaf/JUberblog/src/site/markdown/architecture.md

 ### Meta Data

-Meta  data  in data  files  are  stored in  a  preprocesor  block (separated  by `<?juberblog` and `?>`).
+Meta  data  in data  files  are  stored in  a  preprocessor  block (separated  by `<?juberblog` and `?>`).
 Inside these  blocks the preprocessor recognizes simple key value pairs.